mackeyefake/site/about.markdown

 permalink: /about/
 ---

-I'm a student at UMich Ann Arbor!
+I'm a student studying Chemistry and Biophysics!
 I have thoughts occasionally which you're reading right now.
 That's pretty cool of you so thanks for that.

 --